Nginx Plus

 To install the app:

-2. In the Search Apps field, search for and then select your app.
+- In the π Search Apps field, run a search for your desired app, then select it.

 note

-4. On the next configuration page, under Select Data Source for your App, complete the following fields:
+- On the next configuration page, under Select Data Source for your App, complete the following fields:

-• Data Source.
+- Data Source.
 Select one of the following options:

-• Choose Source Category and select a source category from the list; or
+- Choose Source Category and select a source category from the list; or

-• Choose Enter a Custom Data Filter, and enter a custom source category beginning with an underscore.
-For example, _sourceCategory=MyCategory.
+- Choose Enter a Custom Data Filter, and enter a custom source category beginning with an underscore.
+For example,

-• Folder Name.
+- Folder Name.
 You can retain the existing name or enter a custom name of your choice for the app.

-• All Folders (optional).
-Default location is the Personal folder in your Library.
+- All Folders (optional).
+The default location is the Personal folder in your Library.
 If desired, you can choose a different location and/or click New Folder to add it to a new folder.

-5. Click Next.
+- Click Next.

-6. Look for the dialog confirming that your app was installed successfully.
+- Look for the dialog confirming that your app was installed successfully.

-Once an app is installed, it will appear in your Personal folder or the folder that you specified.
+Once your app is installed, it will appear in your Personal folder or the folder that you specified.
 From here, you can share it with other users in your organization.
 Dashboard panels will automatically start to fill with data matching the time range query received since you created the panel.
 Results won't be available immediately, but within about 20 minutes, you'll see completed graphs and maps.

-Viewing Nginx Plus Dashboards
+Viewing Nginx Plus Dashboardsβ

 Template variables provide dynamic dashboards that can rescope data on the fly.
 As you apply variables to troubleshoot through your dashboard, you view dynamic changes to the data for a quicker resolution to the root cause.
 You can use template variables to drill down and examine the data on a granular level.
 For more information, see Filter with template variables.